Keefe, Bruyette & Woods Maintains Annaly Capital Management (NLY) Outperform Recommendation

 See our leaderboard of companies with the largest price target upside.

-The projected annual revenue for Annaly Capital Management is 3,394MM, an increase of 69.69%.
+The projected annual revenue for Annaly Capital Management is 3,394MM.
 The projected annual non-GAAP EPS is 3.52.

 Annaly Capital Management Declares $0.65 Dividend